Perfect Harmony (musical): Finale

-Principle roles and casts
+Principal roles and casts

 Philip Fellowes V – High School Senior.
 A third generation Acafella, he is slightly stuffy, somewhat pompous, but also has a strong sense of inherent decency.
 He is Lassiter's best friend, though they cannot speak to each other directly.
 Generally supportive of the group and other members, he desperately wants to win nationals at all costs.
 He begins to crack, crumbling under the pressure he has placed on himself and the group.

 Lassiter A. Jayson III – High School Senior.
 Pitchpipe of the Acafellas, he considers himself an artist; intensely searching for "truth" in his art, his friendships, and himself.
 Passionate about artistic purity, he worries the group is too obsessed with winning.
 Lassiter takes himself very seriously.

 Jasper Mergh – High School Junior.
 He is handsome, charismatic, and something of a school heartthrob.
 Although not mute, he doesn't speak, but has a stunning singing voice.
 He has dated Melody since freshman year.
 He is good-hearted, and just wants to sing and share his song.

 JB Smooter – High School Senior and jock.
 He is a quarterback turned singer.
 Women swoon for him, and dudes want to be him.
 After he discovered a cappella, he just wants to sing with the guys.
 Viewed by some as not particularly bright, he is a good guy and positive influence on the others in the group.

 Simon Depardieu – High School Freshman.
 Not yet an Acafella at the start of the play, he has dreamed of making the group and practices his song for his mom every night, and just hopes his canker sores and occasional bouts of lockjaw do not interfere with his audition.
 He is kind and gentle, and has a crush on Valerie.

 Melody McDaniels – High School Senior.
 Both pitch and president of the Ladies in Red.
 She is pretty, but doesn't expect all the girls in the group to be pretty too.
 Talented, preternaturally poised, and ferociously hardworking; she wishes just once someone would give The Ladies in Red the proper credit they've worked so hard for.
 She and Jasper are dating, but her focus is on the group's work.